AlexFidalgo/TelecomSiteTypeClassifier/README.md

 2. Install the necessary dependencies (Python and required libraries).

-3. Create a folder named `data`

-4. Run the `main.py` script to download and preprocess the dataset:
+3. Run the `main.py` script to download and preprocess the dataset:

    ```shell
    python main.py